-The Headteacher is responsible for ensuring that the school only admits pupils who's Special if:

-Educational Needs can be met.
-To summarise, in all cases, pupils will only be considered for admission
+The Headteacher is responsible for ensuring that the school only admits pupils whose Special Educational Needs can be met.
+To summarise, in all cases, pupils will only be considered for admission if:

-They have a current EHCP;

-• Funding has been formally agreed with the respective Local Authority and an Individual

-Placement Agreement has been completed and signed by relevant parties;

-• The special needs of the pupil, can be met by the school;

-• The provision, described in Section F of the EHCP, is such as can be met by the school;

-• All up to date information concerning the pupil, including the most recent reviews, reports and the EHCP will be provided by the funding authority;
+- They have a current EHCP; - Funding has been formally agreed with the respective Local Authority and an Individual Placement Agreement has been completed and signed by relevant parties; - The special needs of the child can be met by the school; - The provision described in Section F of the EHCP, is such as can be met by the school; - All up to date information concerning the child, including the most recent reviews, reports and the EHCP will be provided by the funding authority; - There is a place available in the appropriate class / year group; - It is compatible with the provision of efficient education for others;

-- There is a place available in the appropriate class / year group; - It is compatible with the provision of efficient education for others; - The child / young person's attendance does not jeopardise the safety of others.
+• The child / young person's attendance does not jeopardise the safety of others.

-Next review: September 2023
+Next review: April 2026